 An extension tube is an attachment that goes between your camera body and your lens.
 It’s not an optical element, so there is no glass involved.
 All it does, is get the lens further away from the focal plane.
 Now, the practical upshot of this, is that your minimum focusing distance gets smaller.
-So, with an extension tube, you can get closer to your subject; you can fill the frame with more of it, and still achieve focus.
+So, with an extension tube, you can get closer to your subject and thus fill the frame with more of it.

 For example, I have the Canon 24-105mm lens, which has a minimum focus distance of 1.48 feet (0.45 meters).
 The above shot is as close as I can get to this flower.
 Nice enough, but I like to get in closer, so I’m going to add one of the extension tubes (I have three of them and we’re going talk about their differences shortly).
 Extension tubes simply go on your camera body like a lens.
 So, I’m going to take my lens off, attach the shortest extension tube on the camera body, then attach my lens to the other end of the extension tube.

 The reason I’m choosing the shortest one, is I don’t want to go in real far – I just want to get a little bit of boost in magnification.
 With this setup, I am now able to physically get closer to my subject and photograph at a greater magnification.
 Now, there is a trade-off to using extension tubes – they can eat up some of the light.
 I may have to increase my ISO or potentially decrease my f-stop (aperture) to get a little more light.
 And if I use a wider aperture, then I’m going to have less depth of field to work with.
 So, there is this trade-off of magnification versus depth of field.
 But what’s nice, is that I got in closer – something that I was not able to do before with the bare lens.